luizvbo/oh-crab/README.md

 In the terminal, after typing the wrong command, type `crab` (or the alias you chose in during the [Exporting `ohcrab`](#exporting-ohcrab) step).
 It will show a menu to choose the correct command from.

+## Road map

+- [] Inform the user which shell type is being used when the `ohcrab` shell function is generated.
+- [] Add support to user shell aliases.